PlayTechnique/andrew/README.md

                 dragons-are-fierce.html
 ```
 if index.html contains `{{ .AndrewTableOfContentsWithDirectories }}` anywhere, that will be replaced with a `<div>` called AndrewTableOfContentsWithDirectories.
-Inside the `<div>` is a decent representation of all of your content:
+Inside the `<div>` is a decent representation of all of your content.
+The order of directories is determined by the most recent content in each directory, so
+the directory with the most recent content will be the first one in the list:

 ```html
 <div class="AndrewTableOfContentsWithDirectories">